Lavjibhai Parmar

 Lavjibhai Parmar is an Indian weaver artist who is a master of weaving called Tanglia.
 In 2025, the Government of India awarded him the Padma Shri for his contribution in the field of arts.
 He belongs to the Dangsia community.

 Work

-Lavjibhai is a master of Tanglia art.
-He has been awarded the Padma Shri for keeping alive, promoting and encouraging the younger generation to adopt this 700-year-old traditional art of weaving.
-To pass on this weaving art to the next generations, they have built a Common Facility Centre, in which training in this art is given.
-He provided technical and market support to the trainees, employed 20-25 weavers and opened up livelihood avenues for others.
-He has promoted this dying art of weaving by organizing exhibitions and collaborating with vendors across India.
+Lavjibhai is recognized for their expertise of Tanglia art.
+He has been awarded the Padma Shri for persevering, promoting, and mentoring the younger generations in the 700-year-old traditional art of weaving.
+To ensure continuity onto this legacy, they established the Common Facility Centre, in which training is provided with technical and market support for trainees.
+20-25 weavers are currently employed and opened livelihood avenues for others.
+To revive interest in this art form, they organized exhibitions and collaborated with vendors across India.

 He is known as "Tangaliyano Tranhar (the savior of Tanglia).
 He has devoted more than 4 decades to this art.

 In earlier times Tanglia was woven from sheep wool.
 As its consumption decreased, Lovejibhai's team made Tanglia in cotton.
 In which he made cushion covers, sarees, dresses.